rohitsharma007/governance_ServiceMgnt/README.md

 # Governance Service Management — Compliance Demo

 This repository hosts a lightweight, automation-ready demo focused on the compliance core of the cricket process flow.
-It demonstrates how to validate evidence against mapped controls and produce structured outputs that can be consumed by ServiceNow, SharePoint, Teams, or other systems.
+It demonstrates how to validate evidence against mapped controls and produce structured outputs consumable by SharePoint, Teams, or other systems.

 ## Contents
 - `docs/lld_flow.html` — Interactive LLD flow diagram of the end-to-end process.